botahamec/sorting_algos/README.md

 # sorting_algos
-A some sorting algorithms, benchmarked
+A some sorting algorithms, benchmarked.
+Made for this article: https://www.section.io/engineering-education/sorting-algorithms/

 ## Implementation
 I've implemented the following algorithms in both Python and Rust: